 As a liberal arts college committed to international education, Lewis & Clark offers an extensive program of overseas and off-campus study opportunities.
-Each year roughly 300 students participate in approximately 25 programs, either abroad or in selected areas of the United States.
+Each year roughly 260 students participate in approximately 23 programs, either abroad or in selected areas of the United States.
 Over half of the students who graduate from Lewis & Clark will have spent at least one semester studying overseas or at a domestic off-campus location.

 Overseas and off-campus programs form an integral part of the total educational experience at Lewis & Clark, supporting and enhancing on-campus curricula.
 Through immersion in foreign or domestic cultures, students learn firsthand about the history, culture, and contemporary issues of the area.
 They also gain insights into their own culture by comparing and contrasting American institutions and values to those of the host country.
 Recognizing the significant educational value of study in another culture, Lewis & Clark includes international studies in its General Education requirements for graduation.
-Most overseas programs offer courses that fulfill the world by leading overseas and off-campus programs.
+Most overseas programs offer courses that fulfill that requirement.

+Faculty also broaden their historical, cultural, and linguistic knowledge of the world by leading overseas and off-campus programs.
 Many of Lewis & Clark's present faculty have led study groups, which have gone to 66 countries.